influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/gauge.md

 withRealtime(realtime)
 ```

-Realtime emits this metric in real time if applicable
+"Realtime emits this metric in real time if applicable"

 ### fn withValue